MdAbuNafeeIbnaZahid/University-Management-System/README.md

 # Database-Project

-Here we used the following resources:
+Here we used the following technologies:

 Database : Oracle ;